Frequently Asked Questions

 If I find a stray animal, how long will you hold it?

-We hold all stray animals for a minimum of three days (longer if an animal has identification) to try and find an owner.
+We hold all stray animals for a minimum of 48 hours (longer if an animal has identification) to try and find an owner.
+All animals from Animal Control are held for 3 days.
 After that time, animals are evaluated to ensure that they are suitable for adoption.